Spearfoot/FreeNAS-scripts/README.md

 ***
 # save_config.sh

 Saves your TrueNAS/FreeNAS system configuration files to a dataset you specify, by creating a tarball containing the SQLite configuration database (_freenas-v1.db_) and password secret seed encryption file (_pwenc_secret_).
+The tarball is suitable for use in restoring the configuration on TrueNAS/FreeNAS systems.

-The backup filenames are formed from the hostname, complete TrueNAS/FreeNAS version, and date, in this format: _hostname-version-date.tar_.
-Here is an example from a recent backup on my server named _brutus_:
+The backup database and tarball filenames are formed from the hostname, complete TrueNAS/FreeNAS version, date, and _tar_ or _db_ extension, in this format: _hostname-version-date.extension_.
+Here are examples from a recent backup on my server named _brutus_:

 ```
 brutus-FreeNAS-11.2-U8-06e1172340-20210806114838.tar
+brutus-FreeNAS-11.2-U8-06e1172340-20210806114838.db
 ```

-Edit the script and set variable `configdir` to specify the target dataset where you want the backup files stored.
+Edit the script and set variable `configdir` to specify the configuration directory, a dataset where you want the backup files stored.

 Optional features:
 * Specify your email address in variable `notifyemail` to receive notification messages whenever the script executes.
-* Specify your ESXi short hostname to backup the ESXi server configuration file.
+* Specify your ESXi short hostname in variable `esxihost` to backup the ESXi server configuration file.
 These backup filenames are formed from the hostname and date in this format: _hostname-configBundle-date.tgz_.
-Here is an example from a recent backup on my server named _frisco_, on which _brutus_ is a guest:
+Here is an example from a recent backup on my ESXi server _frisco_, on which _brutus_ is a guest:

   ```
   frisco-configBundle-20210806114840.tgz
   ```
-***

 Procedure:
 * Create backup of _/data/freenas-v1.db_ using the SQLite `.backup main` command with backup target _hostname-version-date.db_ in the configuration directory
 * Copy _/data/pwenc_secret_ to the configuration directory